ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 ## Tuning Web-Sockets
 On some web-sockets clients there is performance problem with communication.
-Sometimes this problem is due to fallback of socket.io communication on long polling mechanism.
+Sometimes this issue is due to fallback of socket.io communication on long polling mechanism.
 You can set option *Force Web-Sockets* to force using only web-sockets transport.

 ## Let's Encrypt Certificates